pranav-ganesh/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** 3 fields (`Name`, `Email` and `Phone`) need to exactly match for duplicate to be detected

-    * Pros: More logical and emulates real world scenario, impossible for non-duplicate contacts to have the same name, email and phone
+    * Pros: More logical and emulates real world scenario where it is unlikely for non-duplicate contacts to have the same name, email and phone

     * Cons: More likely that an edited contact might be already present in the address book

 * **Alternative 2:** All 7 fields (`Name`, `Email`, `Phone`, `Address`, `Age`, `Gender` and `Interestslist`) need to match for duplicate to be detected

-    * Pros: Impossible for two non-duplicate contacts to have exact match for all 7 fields, less likely for edited contact to be already present in the address book
+    * Pros: Less likely for edited contact to be already present in the address book

     * Cons: This can lead to more than one contact having the same name, phone and email but different other attributes, which is nearly impossible in the real world